How to use diagnostics after FIT ingestion

 5. Check the altitude distribution as the final context check.

-Signs the dataset is probably good enough to continue
+Signs the dataset is ready to continue

 • usable heart-rate coverage